2.07

 Collaborate with First Nations to develop and implement strategies, plans and initiatives for sustainable water management, and to identify policy or legislative reforms supporting Indigenous water stewardship, including shared decision-making.
 Co-develop the Watershed Security Strategy with First Nations and initiate implementation of the Strategy at a local watershed scale.

-Ministry of Water, Land and Resource Stewardship
+Lead Ministry: Water, Land and Resource Stewardship

 Year started